15 Reasons Many Retirees End Up Broke (And How You Can Avoid It)

 Being generous is great.
 Going broke while trying to be the hero isn’t.

-Die With Nothing: Boomers Refusing To Pass Down Estimated $84 Trillion
+Related: Die With Nothing: Boomers Refusing To Pass Down Estimated $84 Trillion

 Miscalculating Inflation’s Impact

 You can’t see inflation, but it’s always there.
 It quietly eats your savings while you’re busy focusing on other things.
 A dollar today might only feel like 80 cents in a few years.
-And that means your retirement budget better be flexible, or it’s going to fall apart.

-If your retirement plan doesn’t account for at least 2–3% inflation annually, you’re working off fantasy math.
-Adjust your projections, increase your emergency buffer, and regularly reassess your withdrawals.
+If your retirement plan doesn’t account for at least 2–3% inflation annually, you’re working with fantasy math.
+That mistake is one reason so many people end up seniors just getting by.

-How to Retire Early During Periods Of High Inflation (Like I Did)
+Related: How to Retire Early During Periods Of High Inflation (Like I Did)

 Not Using Technology for Financial Management